pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.7.md

 @Bindable var store: StoreOf<Feature>
 ```

-> Note: If targeting older Apple platorms where `@Bindable` is not available, you can use our
+> Note: If targeting older Apple platforms where `@Bindable` is not available, you can use our
-backport of the property wrapper:
+> backport of the property wrapper:
 >
 > ```swift
 > @Perception.Bindable var store: StoreOf<Feature>